aporlowski/pi-sdr/README.md

 git clone https://github.com/boatbod/op25.git
 ```

-This will download the software into a the directory `~/Documents/op25`
+This will download the software into the directory `~/Documents/op25`

 3. Now we install the software using the provided script